Splatoon 2: Single-player campaign

+Splatfests

 Once per month until July 2019, a "Splatfest" event was held in which players could choose one of two teams, usually based on common debates such as heroes versus villains and pancakes versus waffles.
 In addition, there were two collaborations during these Splatfests: Nickelodeon's Rise of the Teenage Mutant Ninja Turtles and Super Smash Bros.
 Ultimate.
 Splatfest themes were usually announced two weeks in advance, and players were given the ability to choose their team in the game's lobby.
 Themes were usually region-specific and happen at different times of the month.
 The only mode available in a Splatfest was Turf War, but players could choose between normal and pro modes.
 Winning battles awarded 'clout' to the winning team, and at the end of the Splatfest, the winning side was decided by evaluating popularity and clout earned in both battle modes.
 All players who participate earn rare rewards, but players on the winning team receive a slightly higher cut.
 In July 2019, Nintendo announced that the final regular Splatfest would be held that month.
-However, bonus rematches of previous Splatfests were held in May 2020, August 2020, and October 2020.
+Bonus rematches of previous Splatfests were held in May 2020, August 2020, and October 2020.
 A Splatfest celebrating the 35th anniversary of Super Mario Bros. was held in January 2021.